Audio Mastering for Indie, Alternative & Experimental Artists in Australia

 ENCODER Sound is an approved provider of Apple Digital Masters

-Dan’s engineering credits include projects by Mia June, Heathcote Blue, Gap Year, Jocelyn’s Baby, Nika Mo, Éric Normand (Quebec) Sage Pbbbt, Jeremy Segal, Sugar Wife, and Web Rumors (Berlin).
+I’ve mastered projects by Mia June, Teen Angst, Moth Swatter, Heathcote Blue, Gap Year, Jocelyn’s Baby, Nika Mo, Éric Normand (Quebec), Sage Pbbbt, Jeremy Segal (Berlin), Sugar Wife, and Web Rumors (Berlin).

-Everyone below is fantastic at what they do and is based in Boorloo/Perth or Walyalup/Fremantle.
+Everyone below is fantastic at what they do and connected to Boorloo/Perth or Walyalup/Fremantle (though some now live abroad).
 If you’re looking for someone to recording, mix, and/or produce your next project, these are the folks.

 ENCODER Sound is located on Boorloo and recognises the Whadjuk people of the Noongar nation as the traditional custodians of this land.
 We pay respects to their elders past, present & emerging.